Alpha-Drive/alphadrive-docs/docs/getting-started/quick-start.md

     On Linux, XQuartz is already installed

-    Windows is not currently supported.
+    Windows is not currently supported, but we are working on cross support.

 4. [Initialize the workspace](/docs/cli/init)